hmemcpy/hmemcpy.com/source/_posts/2014-08-01-debug-symbols-dotpeek-and-long-paths-in-visual-studio.md

 ...
 ```

 And so on.
 Quick search for `OAProjectItems.cs` using my most favorite tool, [Everything](http://www.voidtools.com/), revealed that it was indeed present in that location, so why couldn't Visual Studio open it?
-I decided to open the file manually by pasting its full path into the Start &ndash; Run dialog (Win-R), but then I got the following error:
+I decided to open the file manually by pasting its full path into the Start - Run dialog (Win-R), but then I got the following error:

 {% asset_img image3.png %}

-Finally, I tried to go to the file location using the cmd, and I got my answer &ndash; the path was simply too long for Windows (and therefore, Visual Studio) to handle!
+Finally, I tried to go to the file location using the cmd, and I got my answer - the path was simply too long for Windows (and therefore, Visual Studio) to handle!

 {% asset_img image4.png %}